Research

 [Draft] [Slides]

 Recommended citation: Joo Lee, Seung, and Marc Dordal i Carreras.
-"A Unified Theory of the Term-Structure and Monetary Stabilization."
-Working Paper (2024). http://marcdordal.github.io/files/WP_Term_Structure_Theory.pdf (joint with Kohei Kawaguchi, Si Yuan Jin and Haicheng Guo)Submitted
+"Yield-Curve Control Policy under Inelastic Financial Markets."
+Working Paper (2025). http://marcdordal.github.io/files/WP_Term_Structure_Theory.pdf (joint with Kohei Kawaguchi, Si Yuan Jin and Haicheng Guo)Revise and Resubmit for Distributed Ledger Technologies: Research and Practice, 2025

 This study explores public perceptions of retail central bank digital currency (rCBDC) adoption through a pilot e-HKD payment system in Hong Kong.
 Surveys conducted before and after participants used the prototype revealed initially positive attitudes, with perceptions shifting significantly after the experience, particularly regarding security, ease of use, and promotional features.
 The findings highlight the importance of consumer perceptions, their susceptibility to change through exposure, and the need for cautious interpretation of survey data in this area.
 Read more